 Working from the short side, tightly roll the dough into a log.
 Use a sharp knife to cut it into 8 equal rounds.
 Arrange them snuggly (or not, depending on the tin you're using) in the ovenproof dish.
 If you use a smaller tin, they will rise upwards, if you use a large one, they will spread sideways and slightly upwards.TIP: if you're using a springform cake tin, you may want to thightly wrap some foil around the bottom of your tin.
 Apples will release juices and sugar will sissolve creating a syrup.
 Foil ensures the syrup cannot escape and make a mess in your fridge or oven.

-Brush the top with 1 tbsp of melted butter, cover with clingfilm and pop in the fridge to cold-prove overnight.
+Brush the top with 1 tablespoon of melted butter, cover with clingfilm and pop in the fridge to cold-prove overnight.